 Although only a few cases have been recorded, some hackers make money by stealing intangible goods.
 For example, a hacker might hack into one’s gaming account.
 The hacker can then sell the intangible goods the player has accumulated or acquired in the game.

 People spent significant time and money on online games.
 Hackers, therefore, have developed Trojans that have been customized to steal credentials that are then used to access online games to steal intangible goods that have been acquired.
 In Asia, a gang of hackers who specialized in selling intangible goods recently made at least $140,000.

 Holding Information for Ransom

-Cybercriminals make money through online marketplaces
+Cybercriminals make money through online marketplaces.

 Some cybercriminals make a considerable amount of cash by abusing online marketplaces.
-The ease of shopping from the comfort of your home or office is fast making online marketplaces such as Flipkart, Amazon, Jumia, and eBay preferable mode of shopping globally.
+The ease of shopping from the comfort of your home or office is fast, making online marketplaces such as Flipkart, Amazon, Jumia, and eBay a preferable mode of shopping globally.
 However, these online platforms usually require various significant credentials that can be easily harvested and use for numerous crimes by cybercriminals.

 Fraud has gone up in the online marketplaces providing cybercriminals with ample opportunity to strike.
 Some of the methods that cybercriminals use to exploit online market places include: